Daniel M. Ginsberg

-Daniel Ginsberg (דניאל גינסברג; born 4 February 1993) is an American-Israeli professional basketball player from New York.
+Daniel Ginsberg (דניאל גינסברג; born 4 February 1993) is an American-Israeli professional basketball player from New York City.

 Early life

 Daniel is a Patrick & Henry Community College graduate.
 He is a former Blue Ridge School basketball player and worked with NBA All-Star Stephon Marbury in Beijing, China.

 He established a basketball instruction service upon his return to Charlottesville from playing abroad.

 He holds certifications in both fitness coaching and plant-based nutrition.

 Professional career

 Due to too major injuries, he returned to Charlottesville and founded a basketball training business Utrain.

 In 2016–2017 Ginsberg averaged 10.1ppg, 5.3 asst, 3.1 reb and 2.5 steals for the New England Anchors (ABA).
 In 2017–2018 Ginsberg averaged 11.2ppg, 5.4apg, 4.1rpg for Hapoel Eilat (Israel).